 In the first quarter of 2023, we repurchased approximately \$190.6 million in principal amount of our 2025 Notes for \$156.3 million plus accrued and unpaid interest of approximately \$0.1 million.
 As a result of the repurchase, we recognized a gain on the extinguishment of \$34.3 million, a loss on the write-off of unamortized debt issuance costs of \$2.4 million, and incurred debt repayment costs of \$1.0 million, all of which are included in interest (expense) income, net in the consolidated statements of operations and comprehensive income.

-See Note 12-Debt for additional information.
+See Note 12-Debt, in Part I. Item 1 Financial Statements, for additional information.

-Other income
+Other expense